xataio/cnpg-i-scale-to-zero/doc/development.md

 The scale-to-zero plugin specifically:

 - Monitors Pod creation events
-- Injects a sidecar container into the primary PostgreSQL pod only
+- Injects a sidecar container into all PostgreSQL cluster pods
-- The sidecar monitors database activity and hibernates inactive clusters
+- The sidecar on the primary monitors database activity and hibernates inactive clusters
+- The sidecar on the replicas remains passive until they are promoted to primary
 - Manages scheduled backups by pausing them during hibernation

 ### Sidecar Implementation